Cecil Foster

-Cecil Foster (born September 26, 1954) is a Canadian novelist, essayist, journalist, Public intellectual and scholar.
-He is Chairman of the Department of Transnational Studies at the University at Buffalo.
+Cecil Foster (born September 26, 1954) is a Barbadian-Canadian novelist, essayist, journalist, and scholar.
+He is a professor in the Department of Transnational Studies at the University at Buffalo.

 Early life and education

-Foster was born in Bridgetown, Barbados on 26 September 1954 to Fred and Doris Goddard.
-When Foster was two years old, his parents migrated to Britain, leaving their children with relatives.
-The family was extremely poor; Foster remembers a childhood where there was rarely enough to eat.
+Foster was born in Bridgetown, Barbados, on 26 September 1954 to Fred and Doris Goddard.
+When Foster was two years old, his parents migrated to Britain, leaving him with his grandparents.
+The family was extremely poor and rarely had enough to eat.

-Foster attended Harrison College, a prestigious high school in Barbados.
-He immigrated to Canada in 1978.
-Foster completed his PhD at York University in 2002.
+Foster attended Harrison College, a high school in Barbados.
+He immigrated to Canada in the late 1970s.
+Foster completed his PhD, a phenomenological exploration of the concept of Blackness in Canada, at York University in the early 2000s..